TapanKhakhlary/OLP/replit.md

 ## Project Overview
 LitPlatform is a comprehensive educational reading platform designed for teachers, students, and parents.
 The platform facilitates classroom management, reading assignments, progress tracking, and achievement systems.

 **Current Status**: Successfully migrated from Supabase to Replit's PostgreSQL environment with Drizzle ORM.
+Full-stack application running with authentication, database operations, and client-server communication.

 ## Architecture